Credit after County Court Judgements

 If you’re accepted, you’ll need to use your card correctly to build your credit score, which means at least making the minimum repayment on time each month and not going over your credit limit.

-Remember, just making the minimum payment means your debt will take longer to pay down and you’ll pay more in interest, so always try to pay more than the minimum and if affordable ideally pay the balance in full at the end of each month.
+Remember, just making the minimum payment means your debt will take longer to pay down and you’ll pay more in interest, so always try to pay more than the minimum and if affordable ideally pay the balance in full each month.